-The law prohibits convicted felons from having firearms in all 50 states.
-In Los Angeles, this law comes with a lot of fine print—and it extends to people who are not technically convicted felons.
-If you are subject to this kind of ban and you are caught with a firearm, you can face a whole new felony charge and up to 3 years in jail in many cases.
+Federal law prohibits convicted felons from having firearms in all 50 states.
+In California, this law comes with a lot of fine print, and it extends to people who are not technically convicted felons.
+If you are subject to this kind of ban and you are caught with a firearm, you can face up to three years in jail in many cases.

-The Second Amendment of the U.S. Constitution says that all citizens have the right to bear arms as part of a “well regulated militia.”
-The Supreme Court has interpreted that to mean that citizens in general have a right to own guns.
+The Second Amendment of the U.S. Constitution says that all citizens have the right to bear arms as part of a “well-regulated militia.”
+The Supreme Court has interpreted that to mean that citizens, in general, have a right to own guns.
 However, it is also interpreted to be a conditional right – one that may not apply in some cases.

 Accordingly, California restricts the right to possess guns among certain groups: